What is it?

 Anxiety can be appropriate, but when experienced regularly the individual may suffer from a disorder.
 People facing such may withdraw from situations which have provoked anxiousness in the past.
 There are variable types of anxiety.
 Existential anxiety can occur when a person faces angst, an existential crisis, or nihilistic feelings.
 People can also face symptoms that arise from mathematical, somatic, stage fright, or testing situations.
 Social or stranger anxiety are are caused when people are apprehensive around strangers or other people in general.

 Anxiety has been linked with physical symptoms and other abnormal medical issues and can heighten other mental-health illnesses such as OCD and panic disorder.
 The first step in the management of a person with asymptoms involves evaluating the possible presence of an underlying medical cause, whose recognition is essential in order to decide the correct treatment.
 Symptoms may mask an organic disease or appear associated with or as a result of a medical disorder.
 Anxiety can be either a short-term “state” or a long-term “trait”.
-Whereas trait anxiety represents worrying about future events, anxiety disorders are a group of mental disorders characterized by feelings of anxiety and fear.
+Whereas trait anxiety represents worrying about future events, anxiety disorders are a group of mental disorders characterized by symptomatic feelings.

 What causes it?